Onaysa/Profolio-employer2/README.md

 - Why did you build this project?
 Building this project is highly important because it shows what kind of a web developer I am.
-To showcase my work to potenial employers,to prsesnt of my relevant skills and abilities.
+Also to showcase my work to potenial employers,to prsesnt of my relevant skills and abilities.